-A mere 10 years after the release of “Temperature,” Sean Paul performed in my home city of Regina, Saskatchewan—the crown jewel of Canada.
-Known instantly for rhyming with the word vagina, Regina is a glowing metropolis/leading producer of stagnant lake smell, and as luck would have it Sean Paul (remember “We Be Burning”!?) couldn’t resist any longer.
+A mere ten years after the release of “Temperature,” Sean Paul performed in my home city of Regina, Saskatchewan—the crown jewel of Canada.
+Known instantly for rhyming with the word vagina, Regina is a glowing metropolis/leading producer of stagnant lake smell and, as luck would have it, something Sean Paul (remember “We Be Burning”!?) couldn’t resist any longer.
 The Jamaican star brought his dancehall jams to the Conexus Arts Centre.
 For the non-Reginans reading this, the Conexus Arts Centre is described on their website as “a world-class performing arts and theatre complex.”
 Sean Paul, whose “Gimme The Light” came out in 2002, played in the basement of that place on the Saturday of Easter weekend.
 Noisey sent me to review the show after I convinced them Regina only just got Sean Paul’s music on CD this year.
 And after seeing him live I realize I’ve become a better person.

 Me: Hey, [former co-worker].
 You like Sean Paul?

 Former co-worker: Wait, you’re still in Regina?
 Weren’t you going to be a novelist or something?
 How’s that going?

 Sean Paul bridging the gap between Rush fans and over-40 soccer moms.